 14. You must have a valid gorilla permit

-15. You shall take several breaks to allow you remove masks and breath some fresh air
+15. You shall take several breaks to allow you remove masks and breathe some fresh air

 16. Carry light bags since no porters are allowed.
 This is to limit the number of people within a group